-In addition to the cash and equity compensation discussed above, we provide our Chief Executive Officer and other named executives with the same benefit package available to all of our salaried employees.
-The package includes:
+In addition to the cash and equity compensation discussed above, we provide our Chief Executive Officer and other named executives with the same benefits package available to all of our salaried employees.
+When setting and determining annual compensation, the Committee reviews and considers all elements of compensation, including the benefits listed below:

-- Health and dental insurance (portion of costs) - Basic life insurance - Long-term disability insurance - Savings Plan and Savings Plan Benefit Restoration Plan (401(k) plan) - Tredegar Corporation Retirement Income Plan (defined benefit pension plan) (or the Pension Plan)
+- health and dental insurance (portion of costs); - basic life insurance; - long-term disability insurance; - Savings Plan and Savings Plan Benefit Restoration Plan (401(k) plan); and - Tredegar Corporation Retirement Income Plan (defined benefit pension plan) (the Pension Plan).

 We have also historically provided to a limited number of key executives, including Messrs.
-Gottwald and Scher, a supplemental executive retirement program, or "SERP," known as the Tredegar Corporation Retirement Benefit Restoration Plan.
-See "Pension Benefits" beginning on page 39 of this proxy statement for additional information.
+Gottwald and Scher (our former CEO and currently a director), a supplemental executive retirement program, or "SERP," known as the Tredegar Corporation Retirement Benefit Restoration Plan.
+See "Pension Benefits" beginning on page 44 of this proxy statement for additional information.
 Effective December 31, 2005, however, we terminated further participation in our SERP and froze benefit accruals for existing participants as part of our efforts to maintain an appropriate cost structure.

 We have recently redesigned our retirement programs to better meet the needs of today's mobile workforce, permit more individual involvement in retirement planning and be more affordable, predictable and controllable in terms of cost.
-While the Savings Plan generally met these objectives, we determined that the unpredictability of the cost under the defined benefit pension plan was undesirable.
-Therefore, we made the decision to shift our focus from the defined benefit pension plan to the defined contribution plan for all salaried employees and hourly employees at Lake Zurich and Red Springs.
-In making these changes, we paid particular attention to minimizing the potential negative impact the changes may have on the longer service employees who were closer to retirement.
+While we believe that the Savings Plan generally met these objectives, we determined that the unpredictability of the cost under the defined benefit pension plan was undesirable.
+Therefore, we made the decision to shift our focus from the defined benefit pension plan to the defined contribution plan for all salaried employees and for hourly employees at Lake Zurich and Red Springs.
+We paid particular attention to minimizing the potential negative impact the changes may have on the longer service employees who were closer to retirement.